 Barbed wire.
 Credit: Jamie Dobson.

-Protesters against racism in the Netherlands.
-Credit: Andrew Black (Protesters gather to speak out against escalating hate incidents in Washington County, Maryland state, US.
+Protest against France’s immigration laws in Paris, France.
+Credit: looking4poetry.
+(Protesters gather to speak out against escalating hate incidents in Washington County, Maryland state, US.
 Credit: Stephen Melkisethian.)

 Kurdish refugees from Syria.
 Credit: EC/ECHO.